nachocaru/xaprb.com/content/blog/2006-05-23-how-to-use-linuxs-proc-config-feature.md

 ---
-title: 'How to use Linux&#8217;s CONFIG_IKCONFIG_PROC feature'
+title: 'How to use Linux's CONFIG_IKCONFIG_PROC feature'
 author: Baron Schwartz
 excerpt: "<p>This article gives an overview of the Linux kernel's CONFIG_IKCONFIG_PROC feature, which stores in the kernel the config file used to build it.</p>"
 layout: post
 permalink: /2006/05/23/how-to-use-linuxs-proc-config-feature/
 ---
-This article gives an overview of the Linux kernel&#8217;s `CONFIG_IKCONFIG_PROC` feature, which stores in the kernel the config file used to build it.
+This article gives an overview of the Linux kernel's `CONFIG_IKCONFIG_PROC` feature, which stores in the kernel the config file used to build it.

 ### What it is